mrbgit/Interop-REST-Mail-Contacts-Calendar-Sample/README.md

   ![Get started](/img/ms-graph-get-started.jpg) | ![Next step](/img/ms-graph-get-started-2.jpg)
   --- | ---

 3. Give your app a name and select "Native App" in the "App type" line.
-Then pick a "Redirect URI" the preferred naming convention is: "your Office 365 domain + a unique name for your app" for example I named my app https://greencricketcreations.onmicrosoft.com/MyCalendarApp, but it is not required.
+Then pick a "Redirect URI" the preferred naming convention is: "your Office 365 domain + a unique name for your app", but it is not required, it must however be formatted as a URI and be unique.
+For example I named my app https://greencricketcreations.onmicrosoft.com/MyCalendarApp.
 The Redirect URI isn't a real website, it is more of a unique identifier for your app.
 Once you have entered a name and Redirect URI set the permissions.
 The necessary permissions are:

   * Read user profiles
   * Read user contacts